Queens-Physics/qexpy/docs/intro.rst

    import qexpy.error as e
    import qexpy.plotting as p

-   # This cell will load the package
+   # This cell will load the modules

 .. nbinput:: ipython3
    :execution-count: 2